In your 20’s…

 Skin Care Regimen:

-Moisturizer: Supplement your broad-spectrum moisturizer, which should contain SPF 15 or 20, with facial creams, lotions, or serums.
+Moisturizer: Supplement your broad-spectrum moisturizer, which should contain SPF 15 or over SPF 30, with facial creams, lotions, or serums.

-Serums: Use serums containing anti-aging actives like: anti-oxidants, peptides and stem cells two times a day.
+Serums: Use serums containing anti-aging actives: anti-oxidants, peptides and stem cells two times a day.
 These powerful ingredients will strengthen collagen reducing lines and wrinkles.
 One of the latest scientific discoveries is the Topical Human Growth Factor Stem Cells, which fights the 5 signs of aging: wrinkles, sun spots, elasticity, thickness and texture.
 Only three companies are currently providing topical Human Growth Factors in the US.
+One company is Factor Five.
 Your skin will look more youthful looking in as little as 4 weeks. *Don’t wait until you are in your 50’s, start in your 30’s to ward off the signs of aging.
 Treat dryness with a rich moisturizing cream that contains hyaluronic acid, sodium PCA, shea butter, or hydrating oils.

 Eyes: Use an anti-aging eye cream containing retinol, peptides and hyaluronic acid to smooth out fine lines and deeper wrinkles around the eyes.